cltk/cltk/docs/greek.rst

 CRF tagger
 ``````````

+.. warning:: This tagger's accuracy has not yet been tested.

 We use the NLTK's CRF tagger.
 For information on it, see `the NLTK docs <http://www.nltk.org/_modules/nltk/tag/crf.html>`_.

 .. code-block:: python